Sakuragichō Station: Yokohama Air Cabin

 This transit is a ropeway, but it is a new type transportation in urban area.
 The ropeway connects Sakuragichō Station with Unga Park where is located near Yokohama Red Brick Warehouse and Yokohama Cosmo World at 1000 yen from 22 April 2021.
-Senyo Kōgyō constructed the similar ropeway when YOKOHAMA EXOTIC SHOWCASE '89 was held in 1989.
+Senyo Kōgyō constructed the similar ropeway when Yokohama Exotic Showcase '89 was held in 1989.

 History

 Sakuragichō is one of Japan's oldest stations.
 It opened on 12 June 1872, as the original Yokohama Station when the service between Shinagawa and Yokohama provisionally started.
 The station was renamed Sakuragichō Station on 15 August 1915, when the then-new and second Yokohama Station opened near Takashimachō Station.
 Yokohama Station was relocated again after the 1923 Great Kantō earthquake, to its third and current location.

-Between 31 March 1932, and 30 January 2004, Sakuragichō Station was the terminus of the Tokyu Toyoko Line.
+Between 31 March 1932, and 30 January 2004, Sakuragichō Station was the terminus of the Tokyu Tōyoko Line.

 The north gate ticket barriers were opened on 1 July 2014, with the passageway linking the east and west sides opened to the public on 16 July.
 A new commercial and shopping complex, called "Cial", adjoining the north side of the station was also opened at the same time.